 Written by Florine from World Adventure Divers

 Encompassing beautiful field and moorland, the metropolis of Birmingham and countless smaller cities and towns, the West Midlands is an often underrated area of the country.
-There’s so many things to see in the West Midlands, whether they be old cities or country walks, read on to find out the pick of the best!
+There’s so many things to do in the West Midlands, whether they be old cities or country walks, read on to find out the pick of the best!

 47.Visit Worcester Cathedral and Friar Street